BunkersCo/nmos/intro.md

 NMOS is a family name for specifications produced by the [Advanced Media Workflow Association](https://www.amwa.tv) related to networked media for professional applications.

-Here you will find general information about these Specifications – start with the [Technical Overview](branches/master/NMOS_Technical_Overview.md).
+Here you will find general information about these Specifications – start with the [Technical Overview](branches/master/NMOS_Technical_Overview.md), and you will also find an [FAQ](branches/master/FAQ.md), [glossary](branches/master/Glossary.md) and [list of available implementations](branches/master/NMOS-Solutions.md).

 Further information to help developers and users can be found at <https://github.com/AMWA-TV/nmos/wiki>.

 The table below lists the current specifications and provides links to their repositories on [github.com/AMWA-TV](https://github.com/AMWA-TV/) and documentation on [amwa-tv.github.io](https://amwa-tv.github.io).
 The "Version" links will take you to the documentation and download page (↓) for the latest release of recent versions of the specification.